CraftAcademyLabs/coach-guides/miscellaneous/Checklist_content_owner.md

 ## Checklist for weekly content owner

+### Two weeks before/ Responsibilities of the content owner
+- Maintaining and adding new content
+- Go through learning objectives and make sure that the content meets them

 ### The week before
 - Read through the material
 - Set up project and make sure that instructions aren't outdated.